yiffyrusdev/sabry/README.md

 \* sabry isn't "syntactically awesome", it refers to SASS abbr expansion.

-> **Project status** - early, good enough for my team's non-critical "for-fun" pre-production, on demand.
-WIP features have no ETA.
+> **Project status** - early, my team uses it now and again in production, and the most of features/fixes do come on demand.
 I'm pretty happy with ergonomics and taste of the crate, and I'll do my best to keep DX the way it is between minor versions - but there's no guarantee on backwards-compatibility and no refunds if something breaks.
 >
 > "master" branch is what's currently on crates.io
 >
-> each version ever been on crates.io (except the latest release) is available in "r_x.x.x" branch
+> each version ever been on crates.io (except the latest release) is available in "vX.X.X" branch
 >
 > the latest-trashy state is in the "window" branch